 For owners who really want to take their relationship with their dog to the next level, one of the best ways to do this is to focus on the most underappreciated of our dog’s senses… their incredible nose.
 That means it’s time for some puppy scent training!

 It’s probably because we don’t see the world in smell the same way that our dogs do, that we don’t understand how important the sense of smell is to our dogs.
 For that reason, we miss an entire way to interact with and stimulate them.
 It’s thought that the part of the dog’s brain that analyses smells is 40 times larger than ours.
 And if you compare our measly 5 million scent receptors to a Bloodhound’s 300 million, you can see that our noses are pretty pathetic in comparison!

 Scent is incredibly important to dogs – as much, if not more so, as sight and sound – and it tells them far more about their environment than we can ever begin to imagine.
-If we can incorporate this into some of our games and training, we can discover a whole new way to interact with our pups.
+If we can incorporate this into some of our games and puppy training, we can discover a whole new way to interact with our pups.
+By giving them an outlet for this need to sniff, we can make our dogs lives better, more fun, and even prevent behaviour issues.
 Scent training for dogs can be an incredibly enriching experience for both you and your puppy!

 When you start with puppy scent training, your dog may be using more than just his nose to find the toy, but as you begin to make it harder and go a little further (always in a new spot), you will see your pup following your scent with their nose – which is always awe-inspiring to watch and great fun to do!